sanamica/restaurant_preference/README.md

 If we can navigate the relation between neighborhood income and restaurant preferences, it will be useful for restaurant owners as well as policymakers.

 Restaurant Owners
-It would open up avenues to predict what kind of restaurant will succeed in a certain location.
-Or what features restaurant owners should priorities for a certain locality.
-What types of restaurants do well in a particular location.
+It would open up avenues to predict what kind of restaurant will succeed in a certain location? what features restaurant owners should priorities for a certain locality?

 Policy Makers
  For policymakers, it would open up one more avenue to analyze the influence of income segregation, especially in low-income areas.